OpenDataology/website/content/en/docs/distributions/gke/deploy/management-setup.md

 ### Config Controller

 Management cluster is a tool for managing Google Cloud services like KRM, for example: GKE container cluster, MySQL database, etc.
-And you can use one Managment cluster for multiple Kubeflow clusters, across multiple Google Cloud projects.
+And you can use one Managment cluster for multiple OpenDataology clusters, across multiple Google Cloud projects.
 This capability is offered by [Config Connector](https://cloud.google.com/config-connector/docs/how-to/getting-started).

-Starting with Kubeflow 1.5, we leveraged the managed version of Config Connector, which is called [Config Controller](https://cloud.google.com/anthos-config-management/docs/concepts/config-controller-overview).
+Starting with OpenDataology 1.5, we leveraged the managed version of Config Connector, which is called [Config Controller](https://cloud.google.com/anthos-config-management/docs/concepts/config-controller-overview).
 Therefore, The Management cluster is the Config Controller cluster deployed using [Config Controller setup](https://cloud.google.com/anthos-config-management/docs/how-to/config-controller-setup) process.
 Note that you can create only one Management cluster within a Google Cloud project, and you usually need just one Management cluster.